paulzer01/another-basic-twitter-clone/README.md

 # Deploying a PERN app to AWS

 ## 1. Setting up VPC and Subnets
 1.1.
-Set up a new VPC with a meaningful name and a CIDR block (e.g. 10.11.0.0/16 where the first 2 octets [10.11] are the network prefix and the last 2 octets [0.0] are unsued and can be used to create private host addresses that can be assigned to different resources within the VPC).
+Set up a new VPC with a meaningful name and a CIDR block.

+For example, we can use the CIDR block 10.11.0.0/16 where the first 2 octets (10.11) are the network prefix and the last 2 octets (0.0) are unsued and can be used to create private host addresses that can be assigned to different resources within the VPC.
+The /16 indicates that 2 octets or 16 bits are available to create private IP addresses.

 Choose 'No IPv6 CIDR block', and 'Default' for Tenancy.